Kevin Cheng

-He is best known for his role as "L.A.
-Law" in the 2011 TVB legal drama Ghetto Justice, which earned him a TVB Anniversary Award for Best Actor and Asian Television Award for Best Actor in a Leading Role.

 Early life

 Cheng was born in San Francisco, California, but spent most of his childhood in Hong Kong.
 He attended Pun U Association Wah Yah Primary School, Wah Yan College, the Hong Kong International School, and Alhambra High School in the United States.
 During his school days, his mother sent him back to China, where he lived with his uncle for two years before returning to Hong Kong after his mother changed her mind about migrating to the United States.
 He completed his high school education in Canada.
 He pursued a civil engineering degree at the California State University in Los Angeles, but did not finish his studies because his father died and he wanted to move back to Hong Kong to be with his mother.

 Career

 1993–2005

 When Cheng was 16 years old, he participated in a singing contest organised by the Hong Kong television network TVB but dropped out halfway because he felt that he was not ready to be a singer at that time.
 Later, after he moved back to Hong Kong in his early 20s, he decided to continue his pursuit of a singing career.
 He signed a contract with the record label PolyGram in 1993 and released his first album in the same year to mixed reviews.
 He was seen as a newcomer with good potential and managed to win several Best New Artist awards in 1994.
 Cheng's manager later helped him launch his career in the Taiwanese entertainment industry.
-In Taiwan, Cheng released several Mandarin albums and acted in some television dramas, but all of them were only moderately successful..

 Cheng was noticed by Mediacorp after he portrayed the villain "Jiang Yulang" in the 1999 Taiwanese television series The Legendary Siblings.
 He returned to Hong Kong and signed a management contract with TVB in the following year and started playing minor roles in some television series produced by the network.
 In 2004, he played a leading role for the first time in the TVB drama Hard Fate.